dward2/BME547/Lectures/virtual_environments.md

 # Python Virtual Environments

 ## Intro
-Python comes with standard set of libraries and functionality.
+Python comes with a standard set of libraries and functionality.
 This base functionality can be expanded by the installation of additional packages.
 These additional packages can be added to the base installation on your computer.
 However, there is the possibility that some installed packages